 - The running loop is shown on the left.
 A green dotted line marks the inner border of the chamber.
-In case the system detects poor endocardial border tracking, the system automatically displays parts of the border in red. - The frames with the maximal volume (ED) and minimal volume (ES) are displayed on the right side.
-NOTE: Press EF Dual to only display the ED and ES frames.

-• The End Diastolic volume (EDV), the End Systolic Volume (ESV), and the resulting Ejection Fraction (EF) are displayed.
-Results for each view are summarized in a table on the right side.
+In case the system detects poor endocardial border tracking, the system automatically displays parts of the border in red. - The maximal volume (ED) and minimal volume (ES) are displayed on the right side. - NOTE: Press Go to ED or Go to ES to display the ED and ES frames. - The End Diastolic volume (EDV), the End Systolic Volume (ESV), and the resulting Ejection Fraction (EF), as well as the results for each view, are summarized in a table on the right side.